 Good work if you can get it

-I know what you're thinking: Who wouldn't want to own stocks like those -- at least in their prime?
-And you're right.
-That's why it's so hard to beat the pros with well-known stocks like those now; if they're really all that, they're going to cost you.
+I know what you’re thinking.
+Who wouldn't want a portfolio filled with companies like that?
+That's precisely the problem with trying to beat the pros with well-known, large-cap stocks -- if they're really all that, they're going to cost you.

-But what are you going to do?
-Take a chance on some fly-by-night outfit?
-Good point.
-But notice I said well-known stocks -- not well-known companies.
-There's a subtle difference if you think about it.
+So, what are you going to do?
+Take a chance and risk your money on some fly by-night outfit?
+Point taken.
+But notice I said well-known, large-cap stocks -- not companies.
+This is an important distinction best illustrated with a few examples.

 This article was originally published Jan.
 7, 2005.
 It has been updated.

-Paul Elliott owns shares of the iShares S&P Small-Cap 600 Growth Index and the iShares S&P Small-Cap 600 Value Index.
-Amazon.com and Costco are Stock Advisor picks.
-Home Depot, Dell, and Microsoft are Inside Value picks.
+Paul Elliott owns shares of the iShares S&P 600 Growth Index and the iShares S&P 600 Value Index, but no other securities mentioned in this article.
+Google is a Rule Breakers recommendation.
+You can view the entire Hidden Gems scorecard instantly with your free trial.
 The Motley Fool has a full disclosure policy.